mustardbucket1234/mustard-game-switcher/readme.md

-# A GameSwitcher Protoype for RG35XX+ muOS v10
+# GameSwitcher Protoype for RG35XX+ muOS v10

-A barebones GameSwitcher app for muOS v10 inspired by onionOS.
-It currently only supports games running in Retroarch.
+A barebones GameSwitcher app for muOS v10 inspired by onionOS

-The GameSwitcher features an way to preview your recent games, and jump between them.
+The GameSwitcher allows you to preview your recent Retroarch games and jump between them.
 It also allows for setting up a quick save, shutoff, and resume feature (with some configuration required)

-This app was developed quickly over 2 days and *MIGHT* break your muOS install.
-This is definitely more than a demo than a usable product.
+This is definitely more of a demo than a usable product, and it *MIGHT* break your muOS install.
 So backup your saves / games before installing.

 # How To Install:
 1. Ensure you have muOS v10 installed and you're running it on a RG35XX+
 2. Download this repository as a ZIP
 3. Move the `/dist` folder of the ZIP into the `ROMS` folder of your RG35XX+ SD card.
-You can rename the folder as desired.
+Rename `/dist` as desired.
-4. Navigate to the GameSwitcher on your RG35XX+, and launch it as "External - Ports" (press *SELECT* if it doesn't work automatically)
+4. Navigate to the GameSwitcher on your RG35XX+, and launch it as *External - Ports* (press SELECT if it doesn't work automatically)

 After launching, you should now see your recent Retroarch games show up.

 # Additional Configuration:

-If you want Shutoff / Resume to work you will want to do some additional configuration
+If you want Shutoff / Resume to work, you will want to do some additional configuration

-1. From the muOS main menu, open `Configuration -> General Settings` and set Device Startup to `Last Game Played` This will allow you to resume the GameSwitcher when you power the device down
+1. From the muOS main menu, open `Configuration -> General Settings` and set Device Startup to `Last Game Played`.
+This will allow you to resume the GameSwitcher when you power the device down

 2. From the muOS main menu, open `Retroarch`.
 Then go into `Settings -> Saving` and toggle